WushuWorks/I-am-the-Elder-God/README.md

 # I am the Elder God Game

-This will be a 3 vs 1 board game featuring a 'Support-Assault-Trapper' S.A.T. team  versus  Yt'kathl the Dream.
+This will be a 3 vs 1 board game featuring a 'Support-Assault-Trapper' S.A.T. team versus an eldritch monster - Yt'kathl the Dream.

     Unique player-class abilities
     Evolving Eldritch enemy and Hunters